legend-exp/remage/docs/rmg-commands.md

 **Sub-directories:**

+* `/RMG/Output/General/` – Commands for controlling output from hits in general detectors.
 * `/RMG/Output/Germanium/` – Commands for controlling output from hits in germanium detectors.
 * `/RMG/Output/Optical/` – Commands for controlling output from hits in optical detectors.
 * `/RMG/Output/Vertex/` – Commands for controlling output of primary vertices.